lchyeon0123/Kairos/README.md

 Below is the actual screen of rviz.
+You can intuitively check the robot's location and driving path.

 <img src="https://github.com/lchyeon0123/Kairos/assets/99176235/1f56e26a-aa8a-42f9-b802-822759cb32e8" width="400" height="200">